gazpachu/tuesdaygutz/pages/services/index.md

 title: Services
 ---

-Brands can stand out from the crowd by telling authentic stories that resonate with their audience.
-I blend storytelling with data-driven insights to create compelling and engaging content that highlights the brand's purpose and in a deeper way, build a long-term narrative that keeps them top of mind with customers and drives results.
+Think of me as your biggest cheerleader – championing your brand's purpose and vision.
+I blend storytelling with data-driven insights to create compelling and engaging content to keep your brand at the top of mind with your customers.

 I specialise in the following areas:
+–  Bespoke content strategies
 -  Content standards and guidelines development
 -  Content management including strategy ideation and managing editorial calendars
 -  Writing web articles, blogs, playbooks aligned with SEO guidelines